Bhargavi84/The-Cook-Book/README.md

 * To make easy steps to see other users recipes which is already added.
 * To know about the different food categories and ingredients.
 * To ensure users are able to edit and delete recipes if they have entered wrongly.
+* To make sure users can easily use search function and search their favourite dish in it.

 ## **Scope**